Reviewed by Paul R., CEO & Installer

 When to Call PULSE HVAC

 If you're trying to time a heat pump installation, furnace replacement, or smart thermostat upgrade around rebate eligibility, the details matter — and they change.
-PULSE HVAC installs equipment that qualifies for current SMUD and PG&E programs and can walk you through the paperwork before and after installation.
+PULSE HVAC installs equipment that qualifies for current SMUD and PG&E programs and files the rebate paperwork on your behalf, before and after installation.

 Call before you commit to equipment.
 Choosing a system that misses an efficiency threshold by one decimal point costs you real money.
 It's a much easier conversation before installation than after.

-To schedule a rebate-eligible HVAC installation or get a quote, call PULSE HVAC at (916) 850-2221 or book online at /book.
+To schedule a rebate-eligible HVAC installation or get an itemized quote, call PULSE HVAC at (916) 850-2221 or book online.

 Need HVAC help in Sacramento?